renovatebot/renovate/docs/usage/getting-started/installing-onboarding.md

 Perhaps you really liked the interactive onboarding PR and want to use it again.
 You can follow the steps below to nuke the config and get a new PR.
-Any existing Renovate PRs will be closed after you've completed these steps.
+Any existing Renovate PRs will be closed after you have completed these steps.

 1. Find your original `Configure Renovate` PR
 1. Rename the original PR to something else, e.g. `Configure Renovate - old`
 1. Remove the current Renovate configuration file (e.g. `renovate.json`) from your mainline branch

 Following these steps will trick Renovate into thinking that your repository was _never_ onboarded, and will trigger a new "Configure Renovate" PR.
-If you're using the Mend Renovate App and you don't get a new onboarding PR within a few hours, then please create a Discussions post to request staff trigger it manually.
+If you are using the Mend Renovate App and you do not get a new onboarding PR within a few hours, then please create a Discussions post to request staff trigger it manually.